United Tech sees Q1 continuing operations profit flat

-NEW YORK United Technologies Corp (UTX.N) expects profit from continuing operations to be roughly flat in the first quarter, but stands by its forecast for the year, said Chief Financial Officer Greg Hayes.
+NEW YORK, March 15 United Technologies Corp expects profit from continuing operations to be roughly flat in the first quarter, but stands by its forecast for the year, said Chief Financial Officer Greg Hayes.

 "Three of our biggest businesses will not grow earnings in the first quarter," Hayes said, referring to the company's climate, controls and security, Pratt & Whitney and Otis elevators units.